KQL Cheat Sheet for Azure Migration Discovery: 48 Production-Tested Queries

 Key Tables:

-- Resources: Contains all Azure resources (VMs, NICs, disks, etc.)
+- Resources: Contains all Azure resources (VMs, NICs, disks, storage, etc.)

 - ResourceContainers: Contains subscriptions and resource groups